arangodb/docs/3.6/http/general.md

 HTTP header *x-arango-async: true* to any of their requests, marking them as to be executed asynchronously on the server.
-ArangoDB will put such requests into an in-memory task queue and return an *HTTP 202* (accepted) response to the client instantly and thus finish this HTTP-request.
+ArangoDB will put such requests into an in-memory task queue and return an *HTTP 202* (accepted) response to the client instantly and thus finish this HTTP request.
 The server will execute the tasks from the queue asynchronously as fast as possible, while clients can continue to do other work.
-If the server queue is full (i.e. contains as many tasks as specified by the option ["--server.maximal-queue-size"](../programs-arangod-options.html#arangodb-server-options)), then the request will be rejected instantly with an *HTTP 500* (internal server error) response.
+If the server queue is full (i.e. contains as many tasks as specified by the option ["--server.maximal-queue-size"](../programs-arangod-options.html#arangodb-server-options)), then the request will be rejected instantly with an *HTTP 503* (Service unavailable) response.

 Asynchronous execution decouples the request/response handling from the actual work to be performed, allowing fast server responses and greatly reducing wait